redis/redis-doc/docs/redis-clients/java.md

 ### Install

-To have `Jedis` as a dependency in your application you can:
+To include `Jedis` as a dependency in your application, you can:

 * Use the jar files - Download the latest Jedis and Apache Commons Pool2 jars from search.maven.org or any other maven repository.